Herrjea/wordgen/README.md

 #### Emergent tricks

 There is currently no way to directly assign different probabilities to a certain syllable structure, the syllable is always equiprobably chosen from all the existing ones.
 But a nice way to mischievously simulate it is intentionally adding several times a certain syllable.
 For instance, having the sets  above defined, if we want a (C)V(F) structure where F appears very few times, an option would be adding (C)V(F) once and (C)V a couple times.

+Another way to simulate it is adding more parenthesis, so that instead of having (C)V(F), with F appearing 50% of the times, you can have (C)V((F)), with F appearing 25% of the times.

-Not that classy, I know.
+Not that classy either way, I know.
+But it's fun how lawful evil it looks!

 ## Planned enhancements